How can we help?

 For IT Admins:

-• Monitor review progress across multiple applications
+• Monitor campaign progress

 For App Owners and Reviewers: